MariolaH/my-pseudocode/pseudocode.md

 ```
 ```

-STEP 3 Turn stove on
+STEP 3 TURN STOVE ON

     1. put pan on stove element

     2. turn stove on to medium

     3. let pan heat up for 2 mins